 Kobina Adusah

-Kobina Adusah is a multidisciplinary artist and designer whose work with clay emerges from a deep personal and ancestral lineage.
-Raised in a family where stories, skills, and spiritual knowledge were passed down through generations, Adusah draws inspiration from the hands and histories of those who came before.
-Clay, for him, is more than material: it is memory, inheritance, and a medium for transformation.
+Kobina Adusah is a ceramicist whose practice is rooted in personal and ancestral history.
+Raised in a family where stories, skills, and spiritual knowledge were passed down through generations, his work draws directly from the hands and traditions of those who came before him.
+For Adusah, clay is more than a material: it is memory, inheritance, and a vessel for transformation.

 Videos